MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 > [!NOTE]
 > Other products may not enforce Cloud App Security role-based security permissions to control who has access to what data.
 Therefore, before integrating with other products, make sure you understand what data is sent to the product you want to use and who has access to it.

-### Exporting personal data

-Cloud App Security provides you with the ability to [export](activity-filters.md#export-activities) to CSV all user activity and security alert information.

 ## Security